drobin04/Dashboardify/to-do.md

 # To-Do
+* Add password authentication method
+* Add authentication methods config section to setup page where the method to be used (None, password, email auth code, keyfile, LDAP, etc) can be selected.
+* Add configuration to setup page for a message (And CSS, maybe?) to display to let users know that they failed to authenticate.
+	* Future wish: Render a preview of this message into a DIV element on the screen to the side.
 * Add widget type for querying API and displaying a table from results using client side JS
 	* Probably need a text box for filtering path of JSON results to the object to be displayed...
 * Update NewWidget dialog on index.php to make different fields visible / not visible based on which item in the dropdown was selected